 It is estimated that you will require approximately £8,500 to £9,500 (excluding tuition fees) to cover the cost of living expenses e.g. rent, heating, food etc for one calendar year.
-However, this sum of money does not take account of funds necessary to support any dependants who may accompany you whilst you are studying.
+However, this sum of money does not take account of funds necessary to support any dependents who may accompany you whilst you are studying.
 The overall cost of attendance will vary depending on your lifestyle.
-Further information about the cost of living in Belfast can be found at http://go.qub.ac.uk/costoflivingtables
+Further information about the cost of living in Belfast can be found here.

-Note – please refer to the enclosed leaflet – Visas and the Points Based System – to check the minimum amount of money you are required to have in place when applying for your student visa – see Section 4 for contact details.
+Note – please refer to the leaflet – Visas and the Points Based System – to check the minimum amount of money you are required to have in place when applying for your student visa – see Useful Contacts at Queen's.